Your free business.com+ membership unlocks exclusive tech deals and advisor support

 Did You Know?Did you know

 Attracting customers is one of the biggest challenges of starting a business.
-Other issues include finding funding, learning how to run the business alone, and achieving a positive work-life balance.
+Other common hurdles include finding funding, managing day-to-day operations and maintaining a healthy work-life balance.

 How to create a marketing plan for startups